dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Old behavior**

-Prior to EF Core 3.0, `ToTable()` called on a derived type would be ignored since only inheritance mapping strategy was TPH where this is not valid.
+Before EF Core 3.0, `ToTable()` called on a derived type would be ignored since only inheritance mapping strategy was TPH where this isn't valid.

 **New behavior**

-Starting with EF Core 3.0 and in preparation for adding TPT and TPC support, `ToTable()` called on a derived type will now throw an exception to avoid an unexpected mapping change in the future.
+Starting with EF Core 3.0 and in preparation for adding TPT and TPC support in a later release, `ToTable()` called on a derived type will now throw an exception to avoid an unexpected mapping change in the future.

 **Why**

-Currently it is not valid to map a derived type to a different table.
+Currently it isn't valid to map a derived type to a different table.
 This change avoids breaking in the future when it becomes a valid thing to do.

 **Mitigations**